 7.5 Interprofessional Communication

-The third IPEC competency focuses on interprofessional communication and states, “Communicate with patients, families, communities, and professionals in health and other fields in a responsive and responsible manner that supports a team approach to the promotion and maintenance of health and the prevention and treatment of disease.”[1]
+The third IPEC competency focuses on interprofessional communication and states, “Communicate with clients, families, communities, and professionals in health and other fields in a responsive and responsible manner that supports a team approach to the promotion and maintenance of health and the prevention and treatment of disease.”[1]
 See Figure 7.1[2] for an image of interprofessional communication supporting a team approach.
 This competency also aligns with The Joint Commission’s National Patient Safety Goal for improving staff communication.[3]
 See the following box for the components associated with the Interprofessional Communication competency.

 Image showing simulated medical team communicating